Home » New York » Bronx Zoo tickets

 It is managed and operated by the Wildlife Conservation Society.

-The obstacle course comprises rope bridges, wobbly bridges, tightrope walks, ladders, rolling and swinging elements.
+The obstacle course comprises rope bridges, wobbly bridges, tightrope walks, ladders, and rolling and swinging elements.
 It has varying difficulty levels to engage all adventurers.

 Image: Bronxzoo.com